festinaimeraj/rickandmorty/README.md

 Rick and Morty Character List Application
 This application fetches and displays a list of Rick and Morty characters using the Rick and Morty GraphQL API.
 It is built with Apollo Client and styled for readability.
-Users can filter characters, sort columns, paginate through results, and toggle the language between English and German (currently under development).
+Users can filter characters, sort columns, paginate through results, and toggle the language between English and German.

 Features
 Character Information Display: